-There does not appear to be a link between dry eyes and floaters.
-Floaters can occur due to normal changes in the eye that happen as a person ages.
-Dry eyes can occur due to poor quality of tears or lack of tear production.
+Dry eyes does not appear to cause floaters.
+Instead, floaters may occur due to typical changes in the eye that happen as a person ages.
+Dry eyes may occur due to poor quality of tears or lack of tear production.

 Floaters are dark shapes that appear in a person’s line of vision.
 Floaters may appear as spots, threads, uneven lines, or look like cobwebs.

 Dry eyes are also

 In this article, we look in further detail at causes of dry eyes and floaters, symptoms, treatment, and when to see a doctor.

 There does not appear to be a connection between dry eyes and floaters.

 A gel-like substance called the vitreous fills the middle of the eye.
 As people age, strands of the vitreous can form clumps or thicker strands.
 These strands cause shadows on the retina, which is the light-sensitive part of the eye.
 The shadows appear as floaters.